-4. Hu X, Zhang L. Function and regulation of large conductance Ca2+-activated K+ channel in vascular smooth muscle Cells.
-Drug Discovery Today 2012 Apr 13.
-[Epub ahead of print].
+5. Hu X, Zhang L. Function and regulation of large conductance Ca2+-activated K+ channel in vascular smooth muscle Cells.
+Drug Discovery Today invited keynote review, 17: 974-987, 2012.

-6. Dasgupta C, Xiao D, Xu Z, Yang S, Zhang L. Developmental nicotine exposure results in programming of alveolar simplification and interstitial pulmonary fibrosis in adult male rats.
-Reproduc Toxicol 2012 Jun 9.
-[Epub ahead of print].
+7. Dasgupta C, Xiao D, Xu Z, Yang S, Zhang L. Developmental nicotine exposure results in programming of alveolar simplification and interstitial pulmonary fibrosis in adult male rats.
+Reproduc Toxicol 34: 370– 377, 2012.

 8. Hu X, Xiao D, Zhu R, Huang X, Yang S, Wilson S, Zhang L. Chronic hypoxia suppresses pregnancy-induced upregulation of large conductance Ca2+-activated K+ channel activity in uterine arteries.
 Hypertension 60: 214-222, 2012.